 4.5 This policy stipulates the terms in which a Councillor's stipend may be reduced or withheld by the VP Finance & Services.
-All reductions to a Councillor's stipend must be communicated to the Councillor so that they can have the ability to choose to appeal.
+All reductions to a Councillor's stipend must be communicated to the Councillor so that they can have the opportunity to appeal.
 The VP Finance & Services shall withhold from a Councillor's stipend an amount equal to any outstanding sums of money owed to the Society.

-Bi-weekly Reports are Submitted Late
+Semi-monthly Reports are Submitted Late

-4.6 All Councillors must submit bi-weekly work reports to Council by 11:59pm on the day following each pay period.
+4.6 All Councillors must submit semi-monthly work reports to Council by 11:59pm on the day following each pay period.